You knew this was coming, right?

 I am struck by the startling parallels between what Mrs. Wright did [to my surbordinate] and what she is doing now.
 She vowed vengeance on a former supervisor for dismissal on the basis of incompetence. . .
 The entire process suggested a last-ditch attempt to stop the advancement of someone she resented.

-Had Wright testified before the Committee, she could not declined to answer questions about this without shattering her credibility.
+Had Wright testified before the Committee, she could not have declined to answer questions about this without shattering her credibility.
 Thus, she would either have had to lie under oath or admit to a pattern of seeking revenge for firings by accusing former bosses of misconduct.

 Accordingly, she elected not to testify.
 As Mark Paoletta has shown, the decision was hers, not Joe Biden’s.
 Indeed, says Paoletta, Wright signed a document memorializing this.
 (For more from Mark about Hill’s claims against Thomas, go here and here).